 - Catfish, such as Siluriformes fish and fish products (at the proportions mentioned above)

 The statement of identity, or common name, used for a product also differs under specific FDA and USDA regulations.
 The statement of identity takes into account flavors and other ingredients in a product’s recipe.
 See the chart below to learn how specific additives to products affect the common name of a product under the rules for each the FDA and USDA:

 Do you know if your product falls under USDA or FDA regulations?
 Mérieux NutriSciences’ Labeling Compliance & Nutrition Services team can help determine which labeling regulations apply to your product and ensure you’re in compliance.
 Mislabeled products can result in a recall, damage to your brand’s reputation and risks to consumers’ health.
 Take a proactive step to prevent mislabeling by conducting a food label review.
-Download our information sheet to get started today!
+Contact us today!

 Meet the Author